 As soon as your opponent's life reaches zero, the game ends and you win!
 If both players would reach zero at the same time, the game ends in a tie.

 EXAMPLE OF PLAY

-Gabrielle and Darrell sit down to play a game using the Demo Game setup.
-Gabrielle won the coin toss and gets to go first.
+Guillermo and Lillian sit down to play a game using the Demo Game setup.
+Guillermo wins the coin toss and gets to go first.
 They both start with 10 life.